oseynnes/SMA/README.md

 # SMA #
 SMA is an ImageJ macro to automate the analysis of muscle architecture from B-mode ultrasound images.
-It was developped in colaboration with Dr. Neil Cronin, from the University of Jyväskylä.
+It was developped in collaboration with Dr. Neil Cronin, from the University of Jyväskylä.

 A description of the processing operations can be found in the original publication: https://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0229034